-THE fundamental work on the production of variants by means of X-rays and the $\gamma$ -radiation of radio-active substances, which has been chiefly carried out during the last two or three years in America, is of profound interest to all students of biology.
+THE fundamental work on the production of varif I ants by means of X-rays and the γ -radiation of radio-active substances, which has been chiefly carried out during the last two or three years in America, is of profound interest to all students of biology.
 By these means H. J. Muller found it possible to increase 150 times the minute amount of natural variation which is only accessible to estimation by laborious searching through tens of thousands of individuals.
 It was observed that these variations were completely fortuitous, occurring in any characteristic, in any direction, some quite new, some known as occurring under natural conditions, some losses, some gains, but numerically proportional to the duration of radiation, or to the amount of airionisation produced by the radiation used.

-ount of in the chromosomes, corresponding to observed disturbances in linkage, show that the radiation alters the characteristics through alterations in the architecture of the germ-plasm.
-Breeding experiments emphasise the random nature of the changes, since it has been shown that one gene, of two lying side by s, some side in a chromosome, may be changed; while its onal to of air-
+Variations produced by this method are transmitted in breeding experiments to the offspring according to the known laws of heredity, so that there is no doubt that they are represented in the germ-plasm by factors or genes.
+They have been transmitted unaltered through fifty generations.
+Changes in the chromosomes, corresponding to observed dis-turbances in linkage, show that the radiation alters the characteristics through alterations in the architecture of the germ-plasm.
+Breeding experiments emphasise the random nature of the changes, since it has been shown that one gene, of two lying side by side in a chromosome, may be changed; while its vis-à-vis, not the thousandth of a millimetre distant, has remained unaltered.
+The same gene in adjacent cells may also escape modification.

-This random, but minutely selective, action is just what might be expected to result from disturbances in the germ plasm due to the expulsions of electrons by the short waves of X-rays, $\gamma$ -rays, and cosmic rays.
+This random, but minutely selective, action is just what might be expected to result from disturbances in the germ plasm due to the expulsions of electrons by the short waves of X-rays, γ -rays, and cosmic rays.
 The great preponderance of lethal variations observed over viable and useful ones is only to be expected when we reflect on the necessary bewildering complexity of structure of the genes and the randomness of the dislocations produced by the radiations.

-Short-waved radiation (X-, $\gamma$ -, and cosmic radiation) is then a vera causa of variation, and just as in the experiments of Muller, Stadler, Goodspeed, Olson, etc., all manner of variations are produced and even the same variations repeated, so in nature the similar, but less intense, radiation is responsible at relatively long intervals for similar variations.
+Short-waved radiation $(X{-}, \gamma{-}, \text{ and cosmic radiation})$ is then a vera causa of variation, and just as in the experiments of Muller, Stadler, Goodspeed, Olson, etc., all manner of variations are produced and even the same variations repeated, so in nature the similar, but less intense, radiation is responsible at relatively long intervals for similar variations.